eecs110/fall2020/pages/syllabus.md

 ## Course Format

 ### Lectures
 Lectures will a combination of synchronous and asynchronous content, which will include a combination of slides, pre-recorded lectures, "live-coding" videos (during lecture), programming exercises, lab activities, and (sometimes) mini-quizzes.
-We **will** still be using the scheduled lecture time for more interactive Q&A sessions on Zoom with Sarah (professor Van Wart) to answer any questions about the material for that day.
+We **will** still be using the scheduled lecture time for more interactive Q&A sessions on Zoom with Sarah to answer any questions about the material for that day.
 Organizationally, some topics/modules span multiple lectures (see the [course schedule](../)).

 **Bottom line**: You are encouraged to attend the regularly scheduled lecture sessions on Zoom, but everything will be recorded and posted to the website, and therefore it is possible to successfully complete this course without ever attending a "live" lecture.